 Jeppesen Terminal was named after Elrey Jeppesen, a pioneer of aviation safety.
 The terminal is divided into east and west terminals for arrivals and departures.
-The terminal is then connected to three concourses, A, B and C, which have a total of 138 gates.
+The terminal is then connected to three concourses, A, B and C, which have 138 gates in total.

 The concourses are reached by a passenger bridge or by using an underground transit system.
-In December 2006, it was announced that concourse C was to be expanded by eight further gates at a cost of $160m, and will mostly benefit Southwest Airlines.
+Concourse C was further expanded by eight gates at a cost of $160m.

-In August 2008, a 2MW solar energy system was installed at Denver International Airport.
-The solar photovoltaic system, which spans 7.5 acres at the airport's entrance, will generate over three million kilowatt hours of clean electricity a year.
+A 2MW solar energy system was installed at the airport in August 2008.
+It spans 7.5 acres and generates over three million kilowatt-hours of clean electricity a year.

 The solar project, which is one of the largest solar installations at any public airport in the US, is a sign of Denver’s commitment to environmental sustainability by reducing carbon emissions into the atmosphere by more than 6.3 million pounds each year.